 - Check the box next to Automatic CSS Inliner.

 The Automatic CSS Inliner allows you to include sophisticated CSS styling in your HTML email, including attributes, pseudo-classes, descendants, and more.
-Below are the selectors supported by the Inliner.
+These are the selectors supported by the Inliner.

 - has attribute